tanyaYourchuck/styleTransferTraining/README.md

 This repository contains a slightly modified version of [Fast Style Transfer in TensorFlow](https://github.com/lengstrom/fast-style-transfer).
 It trains a neural network on the style of any image you provide it and outputs a model you can use in [ml5.js](https://ml5js.org/) with the [ml5.styleTransfer()](https://ml5js.org/docs/StyleTransfer) method.

 **Notes**:
-- **[Here](https://blog.paperspace.com/creating-your-own-style-transfer-mirror/)** is a blog post describing how to train your own custom style with [Paperspace](https://www.paperspace.com/). **This is the easiest way to get up and running without installing dependencies and libraries.**
-- **[Here](https://www.youtube.com/watch?v=gye9hSIrRWI)** is a video to help you get started with style transfer with [Spell](https://www.spell.run/)
 - You should train your network using a GPU.
 Just using CPU will result in training times of [several months](https://github.com/lengstrom/fast-style-transfer/issues/92) :calendar:
-- Training requires access to the [COCO Dataset](http://cocodataset.org/#home).
-COCO is a large-scale object detection, segmentation, and captioning dataset.
-The version of the dataset we will be using is about 14GB in total.
-The docker image will download and unzip it.
+- [Here]() is a blog post describing how to train your own custom style with [Paperspace](https://www.paperspace.com/).
+This is the easiest way to get up and running without installing dependencies and libraries.

 ## Requirements

 - Set up a python environment with tensorflow installed.
 [More detailed instructions here](https://ml5js.org/docs/training-setup).

-- You can also use this Docker [container](https://hub.docker.com/r/cvalenzuelab/styletransfer/) that comes preinstalled with everything you need.
-Instructions are available below.
+- If you are familiar with Docker, you can use this [container](https://hub.docker.com/r/cvalenzuelab/styletransfer/) that comes preinstalled with everything you need.

 ## Usage